shifflettmb-1/airbnb_data_exploration/README.md

 Image taken from output html file stored locally using Folium Comparing Top Performers and Standard Performer In Bronx
 <img width="1419" height="841" alt="graphical map bronx" src="https://github.com/user-attachments/assets/4cc0fb87-2a24-4190-ab9f-6e154cf72741" />

-These files for users to explore and compare real data (ex.
+These files allow for users to explore and compare real data (ex.
 Price, Listing, Name, Reviews) for neighborhoods quickly and get a range of ideas of a starting point for becoming an airbnb host themselves.

 # Conclusion